ezgranet/chaocipher-with-autokeygen/README.md

 The python program `chao.py` reads the plaintext or ciphertext from standard input and writes the result to stdout.
-The `--encrypt` and `--decrypt` and  arguments specify the mode.
-The left and right alphabets are set using the `--left` and `--right` arguments respectively.
+The `--encrypt` and `--decrypt` and  `--autoencrypt` arguments specify the mode.
+For `--autoencrypt`, random left and right alphabets are automatically generated.
+For `--encrypt` and `--decrypt`, you need  left and right alphabets set manu8ally using the `--left` and `--right` arguments respectively.

 An example of encrypting a file: